 Let’s face it creating a will and implementing trusts for when we are no longer around is not at the top of most people’s priority list.
 It’s just not something we like to think about.
 However, protecting our loved ones and making sure they are taken care of is a top priority.
 Going through the process of drafting a will now will ensure that your wishes about how to distribute your assets and personal possessions are acknowledged and adhered to.
-Moreover, properly setup trusts will help ensure your assets are used in the way you want them to be used.

 Don’t leave the decisions to a court.
 At Walsh Banks Law we can help you make wise strategic decisions on developing an estate plan regarding both personal assets and your business.
 Many strategies exist within estate law to ensure that a business owner’s personal and business assets are transferred smoothly when the time comes – all while minimizing estate taxes and business transfer taxes.
 We can help you through each step of the process.
 At Walsh Banks Law we can help you: